 I think that the conspiracies can add a lot to the draft, and also have some interesting synergies.

 Gerrard is often considered pretty weak because of how slow he is, starting the game with only 3 cards in hand.
-Combine Gerrard with Backup Plan and now you start the game with 7 cards, and a decent ability.
-I do not know the ruling for how those cards actually work together, as far as I am aware there is no ruling and will probably not be one, so that is how I am going to play it.
-If I am wrong let me know!
+Combine Gerrard with Backup Plan and now you start the game with 7 cards, and a decent ability, and can even help to fuel reanimator when discarding back down to hand size.

 HerosI think the heroes have the potential to play similarly to the conspiracies but perhaps a little more balanced.
 I'm sure many of these cards can be very powerful, maybe too powerful, but I have not gotten around to testing these just yet.

 AnteAnte is a long antiquated mechanic, where the winner of a game would get a random card from the loser's deck.
 While it no longer has a home in magic anymore, I think that cube would be a perfect place to house it.
 Simply put, before each game each player removes a random card from their deck and puts it up for ante.
 Whoever wins the match, gets all the cards put up for ante, and those cards are added to their card pool.